Angels & Demons: Plot

-Still unable to find the canister and with the people in the Square refusing to vacate, Ventresca runs out to stand before them.
+Still unable to find the canister and with the people in the square refusing to vacate, Ventresca runs out to stand before them.
 Speaking to the sky, speaking to God, he acts as if he's been given a message.
-A sign.
-With Langdon, Vittoria, and several Swiss Guard in pursuit, Ventresca ventures into the catacombs and finds the canister atop the tomb of Saint Peter.
+With Langdon, Vittoria, and several Swiss Guards in pursuit, Ventresca ventures into the catacombs and finds the canister atop the tomb of Saint Peter.
 Ventresca takes the canister to a waiting helicopter, handing it to a guard as he gets in to set up for his departure.
-When he turns to take the cannister back, Langdon has climbed in with the cannister and tells Ventresca to take off.
+When he turns to take the canister back, Langdon has climbed in with the canister and tells Ventresca to take off.
 With no way out of the predicament of having a passenger, Ventresca guides the helicopter up into the sky.
-Thinking they are heading toward an abandoned quarry a safe distance away, Langdon is surprised when Ventresca takes the cannister and locks it inside a box mounted to the helicopter's floor.
-He then jumps out with the only parachute onboard.
+Thinking they are heading toward an abandoned quarry a safe distance away, Langdon is surprised when Ventresca takes the canister and locks it inside a box mounted to the helicopter's floor.
+He then jumps out with the only parachute on board.
 Langdon, realizing what is about to happen, takes a tarp in the back seat of the helicopter and jumps out using it as a parachute.
 His rate of descent is still too fast, but he is able to survive because the chute slows him just enough to land in the water of the Tiber River.
 He is found, very nearly drowned, and taken to a nearby hospital where he is resuscitated.
-Meanwhile, Ventresca has landed and appears over the crowd, standing on the top of the rotunda.
-Alive and slightly bruised.
+Meanwhile, Ventresca has landed and appears over the crowd, standing on the top of the rotunda alive and slightly bruised.

-Reacting to this "miracle", the Cardinals debate whether to elect Ventresca as the new Pope.
+Reacting to this "miracle", the cardinals debate whether to elect Ventresca as the new Pope.
 Meanwhile, Langdon returns to the Vatican and has watched the video that Kohler recorded secretly.
 He learns from the video that Ventresca himself is Janus.
-Ventresca confesses to Kohler that he poisoned the Pope upon the Pope's revelation that he had fathered a child and opposes Vetra's attempt to bridge science and God.
-Under the guise of Janus, he recruited the assassin to kill Vetra, steal the antimatter, and kidnap and murder the Preferiti as part of a false flag attack, using the Illuminati, to rally the Catholic Church behind himself and discredit scientific advancement of the kind which had made the antimatter weapon possible.
+Ventresca confesses to Kohler that he poisoned the pope upon the pope's revelation that he had fathered a child and opposes Vetra's attempt to bridge science and God.
+Under the guise of Janus, he recruited the Hassassin to kill Vetra, steal the antimatter, and kidnap and murder the Preferiti as part of a false flag attack, using the Illuminati, to rally the Catholic Church behind himself and discredit scientific advancement of the kind which had made the antimatter weapon possible.
 He shows the entire College of Cardinals the video to watch for themselves.